Kongkawee/ku-polls/README.md

 ## KU Polls: Online Survey Questions

+The web application for online survey questions, wrote with Python and [Django](https://www.djangoproject.com/) web framework.
-An application to conduct online polls and surveys based on the [Django Tutorial project][django-tutorial], with additional features.
+It is based on [Django Tutorial project][django-tutorial] with additional features.

 This app was created as part of the [Individual Software Process]( https://cpske.github.io/ISP) course at Kasetsart University.